Astellas Pharmaceuticals: Chronic Tympanic Membrane Perforation

 - Subject is receiving any other investigational agents during study participation.

-- Compliance with study requirements, or a condition that could invalidate communication.
+- Subject has any form of substance abuse, or psychiatric illness/social situations that would limit compliance with study requirements, or a condition that could invalidate communication.

 - Subject has a known or suspected hypersensitivity to ASP0598, or any components of the formulation used.